A common bonus feature or Easter Egg

 - The Dracula X Chronicles, the PSP remake of Rondo of Blood, contains both Symphony of the Night and the original Rondo of Blood.

 - Kingdom Hearts II: Final Mix+ has a remade midquel given almost equal billing to the game itself, Re: Chain of Memories, which takes the GBA sprite game and turns it into a full-fledged 3D PS2 game.
-However, that is a standalone release in America (and thus merely an remake), with no signs of Final Mix going overseas.
+However, that is a standalone release in America (and thus merely an remake), with Final Mix+ itself taking its sweet time coming overseas in the form of Kingdom Hearts HD 2.5 (containing a remake of Birth By Sleep due to the remake of the first game having Re: Chain of Memories).

 - Final Fantasy Fables: Chocobo's Dungeon: Tokiwasure no Meikyuu features a mini-game with card-based battling...
 Effectively the entire battle/gameplay of it's DS predecessor, Chocobo Tales.